karma-runner/karma/docs/config/01-configuration-file.md

 ```

 ## File Patterns
-All of the configuration options which specify file paths use the [minimatch][minimatch] library to facilitate flexible but concise file expressions, so you can easily list all the files you want to include, along with excluding the files that need to be skipped.
+All of the configuration options, which specify file paths, use the [minimatch][minimatch] library to facilitate flexible
+but concise file expressions so you can easily list all of the files you want to include and exclude.

-You can find details of each option in the following section, but this is the list of options that utilize minimatch expressions:
+You can find details about each configuration option in the section below.
+The following options utilize minimatch expressions:

  * `exclude`
  * `files`